Gynecomastia - what causes male breast growth, and how to treat it

 Despite male breast growth being common, particularly during puberty, many men find the condition embarrassing, causing stress and anxiety.

-Whatever your age, there are various ways you can try and get rid of gynaecomastia.
+Whatever your age, there are various ways you can try and get rid of gynecomastia.

-For many, the first sign of gynaecomastia an initial lump of tissue around the nipple that feels firm or rubbery.
+For many, the first sign of gynecomastia an initial lump of tissue around the nipple that feels firm or rubbery.
 Other significant symptoms include:

 - Puffy nipples or swelling in one, or both, breasts.

 Gynecomastia affects the breast tissue, while pseudogynecomastia is the result of excess fat tissue.

 With gynecomastia, you will feel a firm mound of glandular tissue around your areola, and it may be painful to touch.
 If you have pseudogynecomastia, the entire breast area is evenly enlarged.